SmallL-U/caddy-ws-heartbeat/README.md

 ## Usage

-1. Start the Caddy server with your Caddyfile configuration:
+1. Start the Caddy server:
     ```sh
     caddy run --config /path/to/Caddyfile
     ```

-2. Connect to the WebSocket endpoint using a WebSocket client.
+2. Connect to the WebSocket endpoint using a WebSocket client

 ## Example

-Here is an example of a simple WebSocket server that can be used as a backend:
+A simple backend WebSocket server example:

 ```go
 package main